embermap/emberconf-2020-domain-modeling/README.md

 ## Exercise 4: Belongs to association

-Where should we store message data?

-[ Make a new Message model]

 How can we associate these two things?
 Using a _foreign key_.

 [ Make a belongsTo relationship ]